epicfaace/bot-framework-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

 ## Handle the Note.Create intent

-Copy the following code and paste it after the handler for None that you just pasted, before `onDefault`:
+Copy the following code and paste it after the handler for None that you just pasted:
 ```javascript
 bot.dialog('NoteCreateDialog', [(session, args, next) => {
         // Resolve and store any Note.Title entity passed from LUIS.